shreytheshreyas/tp/docs/UserGuide.md

 ### Adding a deadline to a project: `deadline`
 Adds a deadline to an existing project.

-> :bulb: The project must exist before a deadline can be added.
+> :exclamation: The project must exist before a deadline can be added.

 Format: `deadline p/PROJECT_INDEX d/DATE`

-> :warning: The `PROJECT_INDEX` must be a positive integer.
->
 > :warning: The `DATE` must be of the form `YYYY-MM-DD`

 Example of usage: